mrKylinZhou/vue-sortable/README.md

-# vue-sorttable
+# vue-sortable

-> A Vue.js sorttable component
+> A Vue.js sortable component

 Only for test now!
 Don't use it for production